top of page

 The phrase "Fit men over 50" isn't some sort of delusion.
 It can be a reality given time, commitment, effort, a good coach, and sensible nutrition.

-An amazing example of this is a well-known expert on Paleo (or "Primal, as he calls it) nutrition, Mark Sisson.
+An illustrative example of this is a well-known expert on Paleo (or "Primal, as he calls it) nutrition, Mark Sisson.
 One look at this dude and you can see that getting and staying fit in our older years is very achievable.

 As a coach who's personally dealt with hitting the milestones of 40 and 50, not only have I had to adjust my thinking and the way I approach lifestyle, nutrition, and training, but I've also had the experience of being coached by young guys who just don't get it.